admiralakber/physio-rom/README.md

 reason and cannot use their limbs to the full extent, such as after a fall, a stroke, or an accident.

+The project includes a fully-featured cloud-based API which wraps state-of-the-art real-time keypoint dectection methods into an accessible and open-source platform.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6p6oaIISKdM
 " target="_blank"><img src="http://img.youtube.com/vi/6p6oaIISKdM/0.jpg"
 alt="It Waves Back!" width="480" height="360" border="10" /></a>